xGZeusx/Personal-Blog/README.md

 ## 🚀 Deployment

-This site is hosted on **Netlify** and is configured for **Continuous Deployment (CI/CD)**.
+This site is published using **GitHub Pages**.
+New commits to the `main` branch are served as the site source.
+A `CNAME` file at the repository root configures the custom domain.

-Any new commit pushed to the `main` branch of this repository will automatically trigger a new build and deploy the changes to the live site.
+Netlify-specific deployment files (such as `_redirects` and `_headers`) have been archived to `deploy/netlify/` for reference.

 ## 🎯 My Goal